todiane/poster-palace/README.md

 The objective of this project is to build a Full-Stack eCommerce site with payment system and product structure based on business logic used to control a centrally-owned dataset.

-As well as employing advanced User Experience Design to build this Full-Stack web application, search engine optimisation (SEO) and social media marketing techniques have been used in the delivery of content and images (e.g. the name of the image on the about page is “buy-posters-online”) to improve audience and brand reach.
+As well as employing advanced User Experience Design to build this Full-Stack web application, search engine optimisation (SEO) techniques have been used in the delivery of content and images (e.g. the name of the image on the about page is “buy-posters-online”) to improve audience and brand reach.
 Objectives include:

 <details>

-**Develop a Comprehensive Product Catalog**
+**Develop a Comprehensive Product Catalog:**
 Design an appealing selection of posters in a variety of different areas, e.g. nature, zodiac, children etc.

-**Implement Robust eCommerce Technology**
+**Implement Robust eCommerce Technology:**
 Use Django as a reliable eCommerce platform that supports product listing and apps that support shopping cart management, checkout processes, and customer account management.

-**Role-Based Access Control (RBAC)**
+**Role-Based Access Control (RBAC):**
 Implement RBAC to define and manage the roles of users.
 Superusers will have elevated privileges, including direct access to the admin area and data store.
 Non-admin users e.g. buyers will have the ability to use the site, update their profile and leave reviews but will not have direct access to the admin area.

-**Ensure Mobile Responsiveness and Accessibility**
+**Ensure Mobile Responsiveness and Accessibility:**
 A mobile-first approach is taken to ensure the store is accessible and user-friendly on various devices, including smartphones and tablets.

-**Integrate Stripe Secure Payment Gateway**:
+**Integrate Stripe Secure Payment Gateway:**
 Incorporate Stripe as a trusted payment solution to facilitate secure and convenient transactions for buyers and prompt payment of funds to the owner.

-**Set Up Customer Support System**
+**Set Up Customer Support System:**
-Implement customer service solutions, including FAQs and email support, to assist customers effectively.
+Implement customer service solutions, including FAQs, compliance documentation and email support, to assist customers effectively.

-**Compliance and Legal Considerations**
+**Compliance and Legal Considerations:**
-Ensure the store complies with relevant laws and regulations, including data protection, terms and conditions, privacy policy and intellectual property rights.
+Ensure the store complies with relevant laws and regulations, including data protection, terms and conditions, privacy policy.

-**Optimize for Search Engines (SEO)**
+**Optimize for Search Engines (SEO):**
 Ensure the website, images and product pages are optimised for search engines to increase visibility and attract organic traffic.
 Writing optimised web content is important.

-**Establish Effective Digital Marketing Strategies** Digital marketing techniques such as social media marketing, email campaigns, and content marketing will be implemented to attract and retain customers.
-Ensuring above the fold content management.
+**Establish Effective Digital Marketing Strategies:**
+Digital marketing techniques such as social media marketing, email campaigns and content marketing will be implemented to attract and retain customers.

-**Create a Community Engagement Plan**
+**Create a Community Engagement Plan:**
 Develop strategies to engage with customers and create a community around the brand, such as through social media, competitions, and newsletters.
 Use influencer marketing to help establish the quality of the final product.

 </details>